 - Add the wheat flour, cocoa powder, and salt to the water mixture and mix on low speed until combined.
 Cover the bowl loosely with plastic wrap and let the mixture sit for 20 minutes (this will give the flour time to absorb the liquid).

-- With the mixer running on low, mix in the yeast, and then add the bread flour, one cup at a time.
-Once the flour is absorbed, increase the speed to medium and mix until the dough clings to the hook and the dough almost clears the sides of the bowl, about 3-4 minutes.
+- With the mixer running on low, mix in the yeast, add the bread flour, one cup at a time.
+Once the flour is absorbed, increase the speed to medium and mix until the dough clings to the hook and it almost clears the sides of the bowl, about 3-4 minutes.

 - Cover the bowl with greased plastic wrap, and let the dough rise until doubled in size about 45-60 minutes.

-- Loosely cover the cookie sheets with greased plastic wrap, and let the dough rise until doubled, about 45-60 minutes.
+- Loosely cover the dough with greased plastic wrap, and let the dough rise until doubled, about 45-60 minutes.
 While the dough rises, move the oven rack to the upper-middle and lower-middle positions, and preheat the oven to 350 degrees F.

-- Bake the bread for 40 minutes, rotating the pans halfway through baking.
+- Bake the bread for 40 minutes or until the internal temperature reaches 190 degrees F, rotating the pans halfway through baking (if you're making 8 smaller loaves then you will bake for about 20 minutes).
 Transfer the loaves to a wire rack to cool at least 1 hour before serving.

 Don’t forget the soup!

 Check out my Outback Steakhouse Walkabout Soup Copycat Recipe!

 This Outback Bread recipe first appeared on FFF on January 9, 2015.
 I have since updated the recipe and post.
 An original picture is below.